What kinds of activities does the program support?

 From time to time, Touring Victoria will allow grant budgets to include payment to non-Victorian services when the overall outcome of the project benefits an individual Victorian artist/creative professional or organisation, as per the assessment guidelines.

-To address the program assessment criteria, you’re required to:
+To address the program assessment criteria, you will need to:

 • complete the application with information on the proposed tour/s or touring program, addressing the assessment criteria including a description of the tour, an outline of its management and an explanation of its benefits